 Any offer of employment should be conditional on satisfactory clearance of pre-employment checks such as references from the candidate’s previous employer(s).
 References should contain factual information such as length of past employment, job title, brief details of responsibilities, overall performance, time-keeping and reason for leaving.
 However, recruitment decisions should never be based solely on references as they provide a limited perspective of an individual’s suitability for a role.
 CIPD members can find more legal detail in our References law Q&As.

-Additional pre-employment checks are needed if, for example, the job involves working with children or vulnerable adults - see our factsheet on pre-employment checks.
+Additional pre-employment checks are needed if, for example, the job involves working with children or vulnerable adults.

 Useful contacts and further reading